afcarl/machine_compreh/README.md

 Trained with default setups and best achieved 35% correct rate.
 This didn't overperform even [Logistic Regression Baseline](https://rajpurkar.github.io/SQuAD-explorer/) which scores 40.4% correct rate.
 I wasn't aware of the state-of-art models until I finished this project.
 The problem for our project is that we encoded sentences instead of with finer grains (usually are word-level).
 And I think cosine similarity is too simple for classification, since even the logistic regression baseline used 180 million features, which is hard to imagine can be handled by a shallow model.

 ![Costs](./docs/cosine_cost.png)

+I improved the model with glove word embeddings, result has not been studied.

 # References